© 2025 Citizen Artist

 Who is this course for?

-Ecological Society of America members, if you are seeking CEUs for the ESA Professional Certified Ecologist Program note that Citizen Artist™ is an Approved Scientific Content Provider for ESA's Certified Ecologist Program.
-If you are an ESA certified ecologist seeking CEUs, you can earn 2.25 CEUs by completing the 6-session Citizen Artist™ online course, 'Deep Immersion into Art-Based Perceptual Ecology.'
-For more information go to: ESA's Professional Certified Ecologist Program.
+Ecological Society of America members, if you are seeking CEUs for the ESA Professional Certified Ecologist Program note that Citizen Artist™ is an Approved Scientific Content Provider for ESA's Certified Ecologist Program and you can earn 2.25 CEUs by completing the Citizen Artist™ online course,'Deep Immersion into Art-Based Perceptual Ecology.'
+Learn a transdisciplinary approach to scientific practices and ways of thinking using ABPE methods and explore how ABPE is expanding the boundaries of innovation and transformation in science at an individual and collective level.
+For more information go to: ESA's Professional Certified Ecologist Program